Know the signs: Heatstroke

 • Even if your dog cools down take him to a vet as soon as possible as some medical problems caused by heatstroke may not show up right away.

 Remember – theres’ never a good excuse to leave an animal unattended in a vehicle.
-Take the pledge at www.nohotpets.ca and spread the word using #NoHotPets on social media.
+If you see an animal in distress in the heat, call the government’s animal protection hotline at 1-833-9ANIMAL.